tom-draper/persona/src/persona/data/README.md

 the ISCO-08 (or, as a fallback, ISCO-88) major occupational groups, from each country's most recent labour-force survey.

-`name`, for the United States, comes from the Social Security Administration's popular-baby-names series (births by name, sex and year): the most common names of each decade from the 1920s to the 2000s, per sex.
-Cohorts born after the data ends fall back to the most recent decade.
+`name` is built from official birth-registration name statistics, one country at a time, as the most common names of each decade per sex.
+It is drawn conditionally on the persona's own sex and birth cohort (see the extended-tier note above).
+Where the data ends before a persona's birth decade the nearest available decade is used.
+Coverage so far:

+- **United States** — Social Security Administration popular baby names, by decade 1920s-2000s.
+- **France** — INSEE *fichier des prénoms* (national), by decade 1920s-2010s.
+- **United Kingdom** — all four nations, so every UK persona is named
+  consistently: England and Wales from ONS registered-birth counts (1990s-2010s) plus the General Register Office historical top-100 (1920s-1980s, reweighted by the recent data's rank-frequency curve); Scotland from National Records of Scotland (1970s-2010s); Northern Ireland from NISRA (1990s-2010s).

 Other countries will follow as comparable by-year, by-sex sources are added.

 `employment status` splits the population aged 15 and over into `Employed`, `Unemployed` and `Outside the labour force`.
 It is derived from two World Bank